 3 Day SURF CLINIC

-A personalized private clinic for beginners or intermediate surfers that includes 1 hour of classroom time each day and an evaluation of surf skills and progression with 1.5 hour water time.
+A personalized private clinic for beginners or intermediate surfers that includes an evaluation of surf skills and progression with 2 hours water time.
 This program is intended to take your surfing to the next level, live the lifestyle with local surfers and explore less crowded breaks.